 Below are links to the basic elements that are the core of economic development at WKU.

-Innoplexx gives students a place to work and network with others that are in the first phase of starting their business.
-The room provided was renovated to meet the needs of what students today expect out of their work space.
+A 1,200 square foot space was renovated to meet the work space expectations of our students.
 Lining the walls are four retro style desks turned in various directions to interact with others that may stop by to work.
-Two large white boards are on the walls so they can brainstorm, a ping-pong table doubles as a conference table, and a large sectional couch and ottoman face a large screen TV that students can plug their laptops into and work on the large screen.
+Two large white boards are on the walls so they can brainstorm, a ping-pong table doubles as a conference table, and a large sectional couch and ottoman face a large screen TV that students can plug their laptops into and work.

 BGMU Fiber and Western Kentucky University have partnered to create the Lost River Data Center (LRDC), located at WKU’s Center for Research and Development.
 The 3,300 square feet of co-location space is now available to the business community.